nosas/blog/minimax_mancala/article.md

-# Minimax search in Mancala
+# Minimax search

 Minimax search is a fundamental depth-first search algorithm used in Artificial Intelligence, decision theory, game theory, and statistics.
 The purpose of minimax search is to  **minimize the maximum loss** in a worst-case scenario - or, simply put, figure out the best action to pursue in a worst-case scenario.

-This algorithm can be implemented in *n*-player games but is most commonly implemented in 2-player zero-sum games such as checkers, chess, connect 4, mancala, tic-tac-toe, etc.
+This algorithm can be implemented in *n*-player **perfect information** games but is most commonly implemented in 2-player zero-sum games such as checkers, chess, connect 4, mancala, tic-tac-toe, etc.
-Zero-sum games are simplified as turn-based games where one player wins and, as a result, the other player loses.
+Zero-sum games are simplified as games where whatever (value/utility) one player wins and, the other player loses.

+Perfect information games are games where every player knows the results of all previous moves.
+In games of perfect information, there is at least one "best" way to play for each player.
+The "best" way to play can be obtained by searching into future moves using and evaluating the game states with search algorithms such as minimax.
+Moreover, the best strategy does not necessarily allow one to win but will minimize the losses[^1].

-In this article we'll discuss what minimax search is, the related vocabulary, search tree structure, search process, alpha-beta pruning, and, finally, implement minimax in mancala.
+In this article, we'll discuss what minimax search is, the related vocabulary, search tree structure, search process, alpha-beta pruning, and, finally, implement minimax with and without alpha-beta pruning in mancala.

 ---
 ## Minimax vocabulary